 I’ve been a graphic designer for over 27 years, a photographer for over 15 years and a creative thinker all my life.
 Ever since secondary school all I ever wanted to do was be a creative individual.
 My granddad was a photographer, my dad, along with three of his brothers were also photographers.
 My Grandma went to the Glasgow School of Art and was an accomplished painter and illustrator so I guess that creativity has flowed down the blood line to me!

-The name The Shortbread Shed came about after a lengthy search for something unique and a bit different.
-It was a nod to my Scottishness and my desire to create distinctive and original Scottish stationery items.
-However, not to limit myself, I have expanded the borders to the creative world.
+The name, The Shortbread Shed, came about after a lengthy search for something unique and a bit different to call this creative operation.
+It was a nod to my Scottishness and my desire to create distinctive and original Scottish designs.
+However, not to limit myself, over time I have expanded the borders of my creativity to involve so much more.
 As for the shed.
 Yes I do have a shed at the bottom of the garden and I love it.
 It’s full of design and photography books and it’s my creative hub where all the magic happens!

 What The Shortbread Shed does

-Below are a selection and a brief description of the creative photography technique and processes we use here at The Shortbread Shed:
+Below are a selection and a brief description of the creative photography techniques and processes I use:

 A still photograph in which a small section shows subtle repeated movement while the rest of the image remains static.

 A photographic technique in which one picture is assembled from several overlapping photographs.

 A combination of several photographs joined together for artistic effect or to show more of the subject than can be shown in a single photograph.

 Using a slow shutter speed will add motion blur to a subject to enhance the objects implied movement.

 An identifying photograph of a suspect/criminal, showing a front and profile view.
 Actually, we don’t really take Mugshots for the police.
 We take highly stylised contemporary images that look fantastic on the wall.